trickstercache/trickster/README.md

 ### Proxy Feature Highlights

 * A unique and powerful [Application Load Balancer](./docs/alb.md) for Time Series and generic HTTP endpoints, with [pool autodiscovery](./docs/alb-autodiscovery.md) from Kubernetes, DNS or a member file
-* [Supports TLS](./docs/tls.md) and HTTP/2 for frontend termination and backend origination
+* [Supports TLS](./docs/tls.md), HTTP/2 and [HTTP/3](./docs/http3.md) for frontend termination, and TLS/HTTP/2 for backend origination
+* WebSocket and HTTP Upgrade tunneling, response trailers (gRPC), and incremental delivery of streaming responses
 * Offers several options for a [caching layer](./docs/caches.md), including in-memory, filesystem, Redis and bbolt
 * [Highly customizable](./docs/configuring.md), using simple yaml configuration settings, [down to the HTTP Path](./docs/paths.md)
 * Per-backend and per-path [CORS response policies](./docs/cors.md)